Associate in Insurance Services (AIS) - Explained

 The associate in Insurance Service is a professional designation awarded to insurance professionals that have passed the four national exams by the American Insurance Institute.
 Out of the four national exams, one is designed for the AIS program, while the other three are for the IIA program covering General Insurance.
 The specific course for the AIS program is known as Total Quality Management for Insurance Personnel.
 The AIS program exam plus the other three general insurance courses that are usually made available based on demand.

-A Little More on What is Associate In Insurance Services (AIS)
+What Does an Associate In Insurance Services Do?

 Generally, for an individual to earn the Associate in Insurance Services position, he or she must take a number of exams, covering various aspects of the insurance industry.
 The courses are self-taught, with exams at the end of the course.
 The applicant will have to buy the course material from the test-taking authority.
 The AIS program has no continuing education requirements.
 The AIS designation is an undisputed credential, and its holders are considered to have a demonstrated knowledge in the following: